21Timofei/yc-serverless-alice-shareable-todolist/README.md

 Create `variables.json` file in project root with values filled with values for your project.
 You can use `variables-template.json` as template for this step

 * `folder-id` - your Yandex Cloud folder id
-* `domain` - your site's domain (e.g. API Gateway's technical domain without `https://`, In the Management Console, select the directory that contains the API gateway.
-From the list of services, choose API Gateway and click on the created API gateway.Save the value of the Service Domain field.)
+* `domain` - your site's domain (e.g. API Gateway's technical domain without https://) In the Management Console, select the directory that contains the API gateway.
+From the list of services, choose API Gateway and click on the created API gateway.
+Save the Service Domain field value.
 * `oauth-client-id` - ClientID of your registered Yandex OAuth application
 * `database` - path to your Yandex Database that should start with /ru-central1/
 * `database-endpoint` - Yandex Database endpoint (the substring between grpcs:// and /?database=)